Latter-Day Pamphlets: References in other works

 In his painting Work, inspired by the book, Ford Madox Brown depicted Carlyle watching honest workers improving the social infrastructure by laying modern drains in a suburb of London, while agents of the dishonest Bobus disfigure the area by marketing his political campaign with posters and sandwich boards.

 George Fitzhugh derived the title of Cannibals All! or, Slaves without Masters (1857) from The Present Time, also quoting from it extensively.

 Richard Wagner wrote in "Letter to H. v.
 Stein" (1883), "Carlyle has plainly proved to us the natural relation of all Colonies to their mother-land", referring to The New Downing Street.

 Herbert Agar quoted from The Present Time in the introduction to The Land of the Free (1935).
-He used an image of Carlyle's to characterize big industry, big cities and big government as "Enormous Megatherions".
+He used an image of Carlyle's to characterise big industry, big cities and big government as "Enormous Megatherions".